Demonheadge/PokeScape/README.markdown

 git pull psf unbound-quest-menu #This pulls in the unbound-quest-menu feature branch
 ```
 # Warnings
+## Saveblock2 space
+This feature's save data with 30 parent quests and 30 subquests occupies 25 bytes on at the end of Saveblock2.
+Due to the way the feature has been set up, the current system can only support XXX total quests, subquest or not.
+If you want to add more than that, you will need to free up more space on the saveblock.

 ## ghoulslash's menu
 You cannot use this feature and ghoulslash's quest menu at the same time.
 You will need to use one or the other.
 If you have already pulled in ghoulslash's, you will need to do some work merging conflicts after pulling this one in.